 This month's best Chicago concerts

-A former child voice actor who played characters in animated series like Kim Possible and Lilo & Stitch: The Series, Shaun Fleming has continued putting on new identities through the albums he's release under the name of Diane Coffee.
-After portraying King Herod in the Lyric Opera's production of Jesus Christ Superstar last year, Fleming entered the studio to write an album that deals with the anxieties of life in a digital age.
-On Internet Arms, Fleming approaches contemporary electro-pop music with the theatricality of his glam rock alter-ego, creating soaring synth-dappeled anthems that recall the radio-friendly fare of Robyn and Lykke Li.
-During a special show commemorating the 30th anniverary of Schubas Tavern, Diane Coffee is joined by local synth-pop group Woongi.
+A former child voice actor who played characters in animated series like Kim Possible and Lilo & Stitch: The Series, Shaun Fleming has tried on plenty of new identities through the albums he's released under the name Diane Coffee.
+After portraying King Herod in the Lyric Opera's production of Jesus Christ Superstar in 2018, Fleming entered the studio to write an album that deals with the anxieties of life in a digital age.
+On Internet Arms, Fleming approaches contemporary electro-pop music with the theatricality of his glam rock alter-ego, creating soaring synth-dappled anthems that recall the radio-friendly fare of Robyn and Lykke Li.
+Here, he headlines a two-night stand at the Hideout, where you might hear the debut of some new tunes.

 The four women who make up CHAI hail from Japan, often wear matching pink jumpsuits and have been known to hang out with gigantic Japanese pop stars like Kyary Pamyu Pamyu.
 But this quartet isn't belting out processed four-part harmonies atop layers of synthesizers—CHAI is a rock band on a mission.
 On its latest album, PUNK, the group speaks out against the homogenized, hyper-cute "kawaii" beauty culture of Japan, championing individuality and inclusivity atop disco beats and fuzzed-out basslines.
 Even if you don't understand enough Japanese to decipher every lyric, the spirit of empowerment in CHAI's rebellious anthems is palpable.
 Local rockers Bunny open the show.